sage-code/maj/words.md

 singular     | plural
 -------------|-------------
-la  = this   | lo  = that
+ita = this   | ite = these
-los = those  | las = these
+isa = that   | ise = those

-2. Nouns can have a root word and a filling or coda.

-   * "am" for drinks or food
-   * "im" for sweet drinks
+* Common nouns are terminated with "a", semi-vocal or consonant.
+* Common are never terminated with { e, i, o, u }
+* Location nouns are terminated with "u"

+2. Sometimes nouns have special termination:

-   * "ol" is for drinks or food with alcohol
+* for beverage terminated with - ol (contains alcohol)
-   * "e"  or "es" for fruits
+* for food that contains a lot of sugar we use - os

 **patterns**

-* la  panas = the bread
+* ita  pana = the bread
-* la  acuas = the water
+* ita  acua = the water
-* la  banas = the banana
+* ita  bana = the banana
-* la  jusim = sweet juice
+* ita  jusi = sweet juice

-* los cacim = the cookies
+* ite chcos = the cookies with chocolate
-* los cheol = the chocolate with alcohol
+* ite cheol = the chocolate with alcohol

 **numerals**